Workplace culture and engagement

 Employee forums

 Our Board has appointed an Employee Champion to strengthen engagement with employees and champion the ‘employee voice’ in the boardroom.
-In 2023, this was Mark Castle, one of our Non Executive Directors.
+In 2024, this was Mark Castle, one of our Non Executive Directors.

 Engaging young talent

 Our National Young Persons Forum helps us to engage with our young talent and potential future leadership.
 The Forum has 18 members from across the business including office and site based employees, and representatives from our graduate, management trainee and apprenticeship programmes.
-All members are aged under 27 and the Forum meets four times a year.
+All members are aged under 27 and the Forum meets up to four times a year.

 Labour relations